-Motorcoach operators should be considered part of the transportation solution and on a level playing field with passenger rail and publicly funded mass transportation in the application of diesel fuel taxes, tolling regimes and comprehensive pricing strategies based on the following arguments:
+Motorcoach operators should be considered part of the transportation solution and on a level playing field with passenger rail and publicly-funded mass transportation.
+In the application of diesel fuel taxes, tolling regimes and comprehensive pricing strategies, these are based on the following arguments:

 - Buses take cars off the road helping to mitigate congestion.
 One motorcoach can remove as many as 40 private vehicles.

-- Use of motorcoaches, the most fuel and carbon efficient surface transportation mode, provides a positive environmental impact.
+- The use of motorcoaches, the most fuel and carbon-efficient surface transportation mode, provides a positive environmental impact.

-- Use of motorcoach transportation reduces overall taxpayer burden.
+- The use of motorcoach transportation reduces the overall taxpayer burden.

 - Motorcoach operations support over one million American jobs and billions in economic activity.